-Market conditions in the commodities area remain subdued, with compressed margins impacting trading activity.
-The FICE trading desks navigated unpredictable conditions including significant devaluation in some key markets, notably China (Yuan) and Nigeria (Naira).
+Market conditions in the commodities area remain subdued, with compressed margins negatively impacting activity.
+The FICE trading desks navigated unpredictable conditions, notably including a further devaluation of the Nigerian Naira.

-From a traded risk perspective, the emphasis in 2017 will be on system developments and operating models to cater for the expected new requirements arising from the standards for minimum capital requirements for market risk, issued by the Basel Committee of Banking Supervision in January 2016 (referred to across the industry as the "Fundamental Review of the Trading Book" or "FRTB").
-This will require enhancements to the risk reporting and monitoring systems.
+From a market risk perspective, the emphasis in 2018 is to continue to focus on the implementation of the new requirements arising from the standards for minimum capital requirements for market risk, issued by the Basel Committee of Banking Supervision in

+January 2016 (referred to across the industry as the "Fundamental Review of the Trading Book" or "FRTB").
+This will requiredevelopments to the risk reporting and monitoring systems.